-- The activities/role of volunteers complements the work of our employees and will not be used as a substitute for paid work. - Volunteers are not asked to take on tasks formerly undertaken by employees or to work in ways which facilitate a decrease in paid employment. - Volunteers are not asked to do the work of paid staff during times of industrial action, however at such times they may continue with their regular duties. - Steps are taken to ensure that staff at all levels are clear about the role of volunteers and to foster, good working relationships between staff and volunteers. - Training and support is provided for those working alongside and managing volunteers. - The safety and wellbeing of NHS Borders patients and staff is paramount.
-The standard of care and conduct of volunteers should be of the same high quality as that of employees.
+- The activities/role of volunteers compliments the work of our employees and will not be used as a substitute for paid work. - Volunteers are not asked to take on tasks formerly undertaken by employees or to work in ways which facilitate a decrease in paid employment. - Volunteers are not asked to do the work of paid staff during times of industrial action, however at such times they may continue with their regular duties. - Steps are taken to ensure that staff at all levels are clear about the role of volunteers and to foster, good working relationships between staff and volunteers. - Training and support is provided for those working alongside and managing volunteers. - The safety and wellbeing of NHS Borders patients and staff is paramount.
+The standard of care and conduct of volunteers should be of the same high quality as that of employees to ensure this, risk assessments are completed as required and volunteers must complete appropriate safety training.